University-of-Petroleum-Energy-Studies/Hackathon_5.0/T119/README.md

-# MediBoT
+# RAMA
-A virtual medical assistant powered by artificial intelligence and  informedica API
+A REMOTE ANALYTICAL MEDICAL ASSISTANT BY T119